-- The Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 26 November 2020.
-The opinion included two emphasis of matter paragraphs to draw the readers' attention to specific accounts disclosures regarding material valuation uncertainties over the Council's property assets and property investments funds relating to the pension fund. - The Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - A good quality of draft statements was presented for audit on 28 July 2020. - A number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report on 23 November 2020. - In addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
-Our work did not identify any significant issues. - The Auditor General issued the certificate confirming that the audit of accounts for 2019-20 has been completed. - Key facts and figures from the 2019-20 financial statements can be accessed here.
+- The Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 26 November 2020, four days ahead of the statutory deadline. - The Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - We agreed that the original 15 June 2020 date for the receipt of the draft accounts could not be met.
+Through our discussions with officers, we agreed a revised timetable for receipt of the draft accounts and audit, in order to enable officers to rightly prioritise their response to the pandemic.
+This was agreed to be 14 July 2020.
+We did not receive the draft accounts until 7 August 2020. - A number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in November 2020. - In addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
+Our work to date has not identified any significant issues. - The Auditor General issued the certificate confirming that the audit of accounts for 2019-20 has been completed. - Key facts and figures from the 2019-20 financial statements can be viewed here.

-Well-being of Future Generations Examination - The delivery of the Flying Start Programme (February 2020)
+Well-being of Future Generations Examination - Social care (November 2019)

-The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when taking steps to deliver the Flying Start Programme.
-We concluded that the Council has a number of positive examples of how it has acted in accordance with the sustainable development principle when delivering the Flying Start Programme, but the Council recognises that its application of the five ways of working can be further strengthened.
+The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when taking steps to prevent unnecessary admissions to hospital and facilitating timely discharges.
+We concluded that: There are examples that show how the Council has applied the sustainable development principle in practice, however it will need to consider how it can effectively meet anticipated challenges over the longer term.
 The report can be viewed here.